-'''

-$ python HelloWorld.py file:my-job-store
+3. python HelloWorld.py file:my-job-store

-'''

-Now you have run Toil on the singleMachine batch system (the default) using the file job store.
-The job store is a place where intermediate files are written to during the workflow's execution.
-The file job store is a job store that uses the files and directories on a locally-attached filesystem - in this case, a directory called my-job-store in the directory that HelloWorld.py is run from.
-(Read more about The job store interface.)
+Now you have run Toil on the singleMachine batch system (the default) using the file job store, a job store that uses the files and directories on a locally attached file system.
+The first positional argument to the script is the location of the job store, a place where intermediate files are written to.
+In this example, a directory called my-job-store will be created where HelloWorld.py is run from.
+Information about job stores can be found at The job store interface.